sashby/academic-kickstart/content/authors/admin/_index.md

   url: "www.psychology.uoregon.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a doctoral graduate student studying cognitive neuroscience in the [Brain and Memory Lab] (https://cognem.uoregon.edu/) at the [University of Oregon] (https://psychology.uoregon.edu/)
+bio: Stefania is a doctoral candidate studying cognitive neuroscience in the [Brain and Memory Lab] (https://cognem.uoregon.edu/) at the [University of Oregon] (https://psychology.uoregon.edu/).
+She loves coding in R and Matlab, data analysis and visualization, and is interested in pursuing a career in data science after graduation.

 interests:
 - fMRI
 - episodic memory
 - category learning
 - machine learning
+- pattern analyses
+- R
-- functional connectivity
+- Matlab

 education:
   courses: